VirtoCommerce/vc-docs/platform/user-guide/docs/event-bus/configuration.md

     ]
     ```

-## Destination Providers.
-Azure Event Grid
+## Destination providers.
+Azure Event grid

 Destination Providers are integral components of the Event Bus module, enabling seamless communication and event delivery to various endpoints.
 Among these providers, the Azure Event Grid is a robust solution for real-time event processing and distribution.
 In this section, we explore the capabilities and configuration requirements of Azure Event Grid Provider.